gamemanual0/gm0/source/docs/useful-resources.rst

 `How Gears Work <https://ciechanow.ski/gears/>`_ --- An interactive visual guide to how gears work.

 `KHK Introduction to Gears <https://www.khkgears.co.jp/kr/gear_technology/pdf/gear_guide_060817.pdf>`_ --- A handbook covering fundamentals about the mechanicis of gears.

-`SDP-SI Timing Belt and Pulley Handbook <https://www.sdp-si.com/PDFS/Technical-Section-Timing.pdf>`_:highlight:`*` --- A detailed handbook about belts and pulleys.
-Some of the things mentioned also apply to chain.

-`SDP-SI Timing Belt Drive Design Guide <https://www.sdp-si.com/Belt-Drive/Designing-a-miniature-belt-drive.pdf>`_:highlight:`*` --- A one-page guide to designing belt and pulley drive systems.

 Calculators
 ^^^^^^^^^^^